Anyone who has two shirts should share with the one who has none, and anyone who has food should do the same.

 Friend to Friend

 Luke 3 tells the story of John the Baptist as he began his ministry.
 His job?
 Prepare the way of the Lord.
 (Luke 3:4) Many royal rulers and powerful leaders of the land are listed at the beginning of the chapter to set the stage and give us historical context, yet it is a normal guy, born to older parents, in an off-the-map-of-all-places-important rural village that the Lord called to be the forerunner for Jesus.
-(Doesn’t it encourage you that God uses normal people from ordinary places to shout the fame of Jesus?
+(Doesn’t it encourage you that God uses normal people from ordinary places to tell the world about Jesus?
 Me too.)

 The Lord spoke to John when he was in the wilderness and told him what to do (Luke 3:2).
 Then John walked his sandals to the dusty country trails around the Jordan and got himself busy for Jesus.
 He preached what the Bible calls “a baptism of repentance” for the forgiveness of sins, and he challenged the people of Israel to live lives that produced fruit in keeping with repentance.
 (Luke 3:3,8) His message was two-fold, but simple: turn from sin and turn toward God.